So much to explore!

 Horse Shoe Tunnel **

 The Horse Shoe is best described as a tunnel with a 90-degree angle.
 We usually use the Horse Shoe as a short-cut on the way to 'Moon Pool' cave.
 After a wide opening, the tunnel quickly narrows and ends in a chimney.
-Here we swim up a few meters, searching for shrimp and lobsters in the meantime.
+Here we swim up a few metres, searching for shrimp and lobsters in the meantime.
 After reaching the ceiling of the chimney, we can see the exit of the tunnel and enjoy the fantastic backlight coming in through it.

 On February 24, 1943, this German Ju-88 A4 light bomber, stationed in Sicily, accidentally veered off course after a raid on targets in Algeria.
 Upon sighting the Isla del Aire lighthouse and with little fuel available, the pilot decided to make an emergency landing in the sea, in front of a trawler with local fishermen.
 All four crew members survived the landing.

-La Llosa del Patró Pere (marine reserve) **
+Llosa del Patró Pere ** (marine reserve)

 La Llosa del Patró Pere is considered to be among the best dive sites in the Northern Marine Reserve.
 We reach La Llosa, which is located in the centre of the reserve, by boat.

-Following a canyon, we eventually reach a large arch at 22 meters, where we encounter a group of approx. 150 barracuda’s.
+Following a canyon, we eventually reach a large arch at 22 metres, where we encounter a group of approx. 150 barracuda’s.
 After we have enjoyed the barracuda's, we continue our way to the left and make a tour around an underwater hill.
 Large groupers, amberjacks and sometimes tuna can be spotted here.
 Because of the depth and the possibility of strong currents, this is a dive site for experienced divers.
-Max. depth: 30 meters.
+Max. depth: 30 metres.

 Lightning Corner I **

-This dive site is also known as ‘Las Cuatro Cuevas’ and is located on the north coast.
+This dive site is also known as 'Cuatro Cuevas’ and is located on the north coast.
 We anchor the boat near a huge rockfall caused by a lightning strike many years ago (hence the name).

 Following the reef, we find the entrance to the first cavern, which opens into a large chamber with openings to the surface, revealing a beautiful light.
-Via a small crack, this cavern is connected to a second one and once we exit it, we dive with the shore to our right and visit a third cavern.
+Via a small opening, this cavern is connected to a second one and once we exit it, we dive with the shore to our right and visit a third cavern.
 When we enter we can see an exit to our left and a tunnel that runs parallel to the coast.
 Here we can find an abundance of shrimps, small conger eels and crabs.
 We follow this tunnel to the end, where we can surface in an air bubble and see the daylight through a tiny hole.

 After leaving the cavern we find a seabed full of large rocks that allow us to pass underneath and then exit through another opening.
 On the way back to the boat we keep an eye out for amberjacks and groupers.